Tiny Tim death

 His parents, both immigrants, worked in textile factories.
 But even at an early age Herbert knew he could sing, especially a high falsetto.
 “It just seemed more natural to me,” he later explained in an interview.

 In 1962, Khaury adopted a stage name, Tiny Tim.
 The moniker stuck after others like Justin Foxglove did not.
 Tim’s first big break came on the popular TV variety show Laugh-In.
 Tim sang “On The Goodship Lollipop” while strumming a ukulele.
 The audience was stunned.
-It wasn’t just his singing, which was unique enough, but his appearance – long shaggy hair, a beak nose and shocking plaid suit.
+It wasn’t just his singing, which was unique enough, but his appearance – long shaggy hair, a beak nose and plaid suit – that shocked.

 The performance drew a mixed, mostly negative, response.